 In an order by Controller of Patents in March Natco was allowed to sell the drug at a price not exceeding Rs 8,880 for a pack of 120 tablets required for a month`s treatment as compared to a whopping Rs 2.80 lakh per month charged by Bayer for its patented Nexavar drug.

 Commenting on the development, Cipla Chairman and MD YK Hamied said: "This initiative of price reduction is a humanitarian approach by Cipla to support cancer patients".

-Drugs constitute a significant proportion of the overall cost of cancer treatment and reduction in costs can greatly relieve the burden, he added.
+Drugs constitutes a significant proportion of the overall cost of cancer treatment and reduction in costs can greatly relieve the burden, he added.

 The drugs for cancer treatment are being manufactured at its Goa manufacturing facility, which has been approved by WHO-Geneva, USFDA, MHRA-UK and other international regulatory bodies, Cipla said.

-Shares of Cipla on Thursday closed at Rs 317.40 at BSE, down 0.02 percent from its previous close.
+Shares of Cipla today closed at Rs 317.40 at BSE, down 0.02 percent from its previous close.